jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-- Choose the subject you wish to revise.
+- Choose the subject you wish to revise from the dropdown menu.
 - Press *Start 25-minute study session*
 - Refer to the list of buttons below in *Pomogoro Timer*.